-Please come to class prepared to learn in the way that best suits you.
-This could mean bringing your laptop, a tablet, or printing out your materials and carrying a notebook every day.
-Whatever tools you need to best engage with our reading and writing should be brought to class each day.
-If you primarily use a digital tool, it may be a good idea to also have a pen and at least a sheet of paper on hand.
+Please come to the course prepared to learn in the way that best suits you.
+This could mean using your laptop, a tablet, or printing out your materials and carrying a notebook every day.
+Whatever tools you need to best engage with our reading and writing.